 At the most popular spots (ie the one’s that technically can cause a rider great harm) you’ll find supporters with all manner of noise making items: cow bells, horns, clackers and I’ve even heard a chainsaw (thankfully minus the actual chain).
 The noise that the supporter’s create follow the cyclists as they descend the mountain and it’s easy to know when to expect them on the trail near you.

-This year we caught the Elite Woman’s Cross Country (XCO) race and weren’t disappointed – the women battled it out over several laps on a course that had them pumping as hard downhill as in the uphill sections.
+In 2016 we caught the Elite Woman’s Cross Country (XCO) race and weren’t disappointed – the women battled it out over several laps on a course that had them pumping as hard downhill as in the uphill sections.

 It was great to see Aussie girl Rebecca (Bec) Henderson take third place.
-From what I heard the race itself was seen as a bit of a precursor to the next Olympics so I’ll be watching with more interest now.
+From what I heard the race itself was seen as a bit of a precursor to the 2020 Olympics so I’ll be watching with more interest now.

 It can be a busy day trackside and pretty overwhelming for younger kids but if you choose your spot well (plus take plenty of food and water) you should see plenty of action to keep them entertained.
 Just don’t forget to bring something ‘loud’ to help cheer the cyclists on……